MarkUsProject/ai-autograding-feedback-r/README.md

 This project is derived from the original Python version and follows the same academic fair use and research-oriented licensing assumptions.

 ---

-This version is modular and extensible.
-You can add additional model support (Claude, Ollama, etc.), new prompt types, or integrate it with learning platforms like MarkUs or Gradescope.